JuliaDocs/DemoCards.jl/docs/src/concepts.md

 Similar to `DemoPage`, you can configure your `DemoSection` by maintaining a `config.json` file, supported configuration keys are:

-* `order`: specify the cards order or subsections order.
+* `"order"`: specify the cards order or subsections order.
 By default, it's case-insensitive alphabetic order.
-* `title`: specify the title of this demo section.
+* `"title"`: specify the title of this demo section.
-* `description`: words that would rendered under the section title.
+* `"description"`: words that would rendered under the section title.

 The following is an example of `config.json`: